machouinard/powerpress-posts-from-mysql/readme.txt

 == Description ==

-This will create posts for podcasting with BluBrry PowerPress using data from a MySQL table.
 Information required from the database:
 Host, Database Name, Database Table Name, Database Username and Database Password.
 Also field names from the database which will be used for the following:
 Title, Category, Post Body, Featured Image(URL to an image), Media URL, Media size, Media type and Date posted.